evkx/evkx.github.io/content/models/toyota/bz4x/bZ4X_AWD/_index.md

 You can choose between two sound systems on the Toyota bZ4X AWD.
 With the Toyota, you get NULL amplifier channels and six speakers with a max system output of  watts.
 With the JBL Premium Sound, you get NULL amplifier channels and nine speakers with a max system output of  watts.

-As an option you can get additional 2 USB-C connections.
+In addition, with the optional in-car navigation system, you get the help you need to find your destination.
+Furthermore, the Toyota bZ4X AWD supports Android Auto and Apple CarPlay.
+This functionality allows you to present your phone's screen in the car's screen so you can run apps like Google Maps or Waze.

+The model has 4 USB-C connections as standard.
 ## Lights

+You can choose between two types of headlights for the Toyota bZ4X AWD.
 The standard headlights use LED technology.
+Headlights based on LED Matrix technology are available as an option.
+LED Matrix is an adaptive system that splits the traditional single headlight beam into dozens of smaller rays that can be turned on and off individually to un-light small areas in front.
 In addition, the standard taillights use LED technology.
 ## Driver assistance

 The Toyota bZ4X AWD has several standard and optional driver assistance systems for better safety and comfort.